SaravanaNani/Questions-repo/HR-QUestion.md

     However, I’m also looking for a good learning environment and long-term growth, so I’m open to discussing a mutually suitable package.

 ==============================================================================================
 Secnario 2

-### what if they still stay in 5lpa:
+### if they say numbers they can offfer:

-    I understand, sir.
+    Thank you, sir.
+I really appreciate the offer and the opportunity.

-    However, considering my 1.8 years of hands-on experience in DevOps and Cloud technologies, along with relocation and living expenses in Coimbatore, I was expecting something closer to 6 to 6.5 LPA.
+    However, considering my hands-on experience in DevOps technologies, relocation to Coimbatore, and overall living expenses away from home, I was expecting something closer to the 6 to 6.5 LPA range.

-    I’m genuinely interested in this opportunity and confident that I can contribute well to the team from the beginning.
-    So I wanted to check if there is any possibility to reconsider the package slightly closer to my expectation.
+    I’m genuinely interested in the role and the learning opportunity here, so I wanted to check if there is any flexibility in the compensation from your side.

 ### If they still hesitate, then say: